Web-Dev-Collaborative/UsefulResourceRepo2.0/_COURSES/curriculum/challenges/espanol/06-quality-assurance/advanced-node-and-express/authentication-with-socket.io.md

 io.use(
   passportSocketIo.authorize({
     cookieParser: cookieParser,
-    key: 'express.sid',
+    key: "express.sid",
     secret: process.env.SESSION_SECRET,
     store: store,
     success: onAuthorizeSuccess,
-    fail: onAuthorizeFail
+    fail: onAuthorizeFail,
   })
 );
 ```

 Be sure to add the `key` and `store` to the `session` middleware mounted on the app.
-This is necessary to tell *SocketIO* which session to relate to.
+This is necessary to tell _SocketIO_ which session to relate to.

 <hr />